PrincetonUniversity/SPECFEMPP/docs/developer_documentation/tutorials/tutorial1/Chapter2/index.rst

     #include "specfem_mpi/specfem_mpi.hpp"

     int main(int argc, char **argv) {
+        // Initialize MPI
+        // The current SPECFEM++ implementation does not use MPI,
-        specfem::MPI::MPI *mpi = new specfem::MPI::MPI(&argc, &argv);
+        // but we will initialize it for forward compatibility. specfem::MPI::MPI *mpi = new specfem::MPI::MPI(&argc, &argv);
         const std::string database_filename = "OUTPUT_FILES/database.bin";

-        const specfem::mesh::mesh mesh(database_filename, mpi);
+        // We read and store the mesh within the mesh C++ struct. const specfem::mesh::mesh mesh(database_filename, mpi);

         return 0;